xtdb/xtdb/docs/phase_2.md

 commands at the moment, but this should not be necessary, instead a `:crux.tx/fn` command could be introduced.

+Evolving the API is best done in combination of actual use of CRUX.

 #### Operations and Monitoring

 We have a start of an AWS deployment stack for CRUX, and a simple